AkiraKane/udacity-dend/p1/README.md

 ### Time Table
 #### Description
 Dimension Table containing pre-converted date and time data.

+Note: Data loaded into this table will not be upserted.
+Any attempts to load a row with a Primary Key that already exists in the table will be discarded, as the new data cannot be any more correct than it already is.

 #### Columns
 | Column Name | Description | Datatype |